cbdawson/citations/publications.md

-# Articles, Reports, and Esays
+# Articles, Reports, and Essays

 ## 2022